Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ```
 git clone https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop.git
 ```

+Alternatively you can download the project:
+ - Click the green `Code` button and then choose to download zip archive.
+Remember, that you would download the branch that you are currently viewing in Github.
-Alternatively you can download a release version from the [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.
+ - A release version can be downloaded from the [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/releases) page.

 ## Opening the project for the first time